yashm012/nfl-data-summary-analysis/README.md

-# Betting and Team stats for the 2022 NFl season **incomplete
+# Betting and Team stats for the 2022 NFL season **incomplete

 Raw data (*raw_data*) acquired and derived from: